 Therefore, before you start writing, please plan the 25 articles to be written.
 Create important articles that are easy to categorize.
 If you can buy a keyword research tool like Ahrefs, I suggest you continue.
 Keyword research tools are invaluable.

 The results of Google Ads, Google Trends, and Google Search Engine itself are excellent free tools that can be used to find topics to write about.
 My copywriter SEO course describes how to use these services for free, and what kind of content needs to be written, and how to write content for Google to find you.

 As you may know, without steady affiliate traffic sources you won’t be able to make reasonable money with your affiliate career.
 There are many ways you can build an audience nowadays.
 The most sustainable means is through content and organic traffic from search engines.

-Other methods include Email marketing, Video marketing on YouTube, Podcast, Social media sites such as Facebook, Twitter, Instagram, LinkedIn.
+Other methods include Email marketing, Video marketing on YouTube, podcasts, and Social media sites such as Facebook, Twitter, Instagram, and LinkedIn.

-Forums such as Quora, Reddit, Warrior forum are some good sources of affiliate traffic.
+Forums such as Quora, Reddit, and Warrior Forum are some good sources of affiliate traffic.
 Paid traffic is one proven way to get massive traffic to boost your affiliate marketing.
 See the video below on how you can promote your offers using paid traffic.

 It will do you so much good if you spend some time creating quality traffic through your blog.

 You can only proceed with this step after completing the first four steps.
 Signing up for a membership program before you start blogging is like building a house before a solid foundation is consolidated.

 In fact, when you sign up for a membership plan, you become a “partner” of the merchant’s sales channel.
 But not all membership plans are the same.